cerbos/cerbos/README.md

   <img src="https://github.com/cerbos/cerbos/blob/main/docs/supplemental-ui/logo.png?raw=true" alt="Cerbos"/>
 </p>

-Painless access management for cloud-native applications
+Painless access control for cloud-native applications
 ========================================================

 Cerbos helps you super-charge your authorization implementation by writing context-aware access control policies for your application resources.
 Author access rules using an intuitive YAML configuration language, use your Git-ops infrastructure to test and deploy them and, make simple API requests to the Cerbos PDP to evaluate the policies and make dynamic access decisions.